Frontline Church: Planting new services 2012-2020

 In 2012 Frontline planted a new service in the City Centre of Liverpool, known as Frontline Central.
-Frontline Central is now called Crowd Church, rebranded in 2020 due to the pandemic, and is part of the Frontline Church network.
-Frontline Toxteth was launched in September 2014.
+This is now called Crowd Church, rebranded as an online church in 2020 due to the pandemic, and is part of the Frontline Church network.

 New Senior Pastor 2015-

-In September 2015 John Harding took over as Senior Pastor having "apprenticed" alongside Founding Pastors Dave Connolly and Nic Harding for several years.
-As Senior Pastor, John is responsible for the vision and health of the church and for leading the Senior Leadership Team.
+In September 2015 John Harding took over as Senior Pastor having apprenticed alongside founding Pastors Dave Connolly and Nic Harding for several years.

 Missional Communities

 Frontline Church uses a Missional Community structure which helps enable every member to get involved in mission and ministry.

 Imagine If Trust

-Imagine If Trust is a partner charity of Frontline Church working to bring about transformation through a range of community projects, including L15 FoodHub and Streetwise.
+Imagine If Trust is a partner charity of Frontline Church working to bring about transformation through a range of community projects.

+Projects include a foodbank, a nursery, relationship education, supported housing and supporting training in DRC.